lucasli233/lucasli233/README.md

-When I'm not working, studying, or sleeping, you will find me:
+When I'm not working:briefcase:, studying:man_technologist:, or sleeping:sleeping:, you will find me:
 - Learning more about technology, science, philosophy, and psychology:nerd_face:
 - Reading:open_book:, watching a lot of critically acclaimed films:clapper:
 - Listening to a wide range of music:musical_note:: classical:violin:, rock:guitar:, techno:headphones: